nccadman19/beau-belle/README.md

 The home page is made with warm and calm colours to entice customers to the website and show the calming feminine energy of the studio.
 It gives an overview of the salon and gives you the option to go straight to the contact page if you know what treatment you are looking to book.

+Features:

+1. Navbar with logo, name of nail salon and nav bar links to other pages
+2. A paragraph about the nail salon
+3. Footer with copyright and social media links

 ![Home Mockup](assets/images/readme/mockup-index.png)

 ## Gallery

 This is a gallery page of the work the beauticians have completed at the Beau Belle salon.
 It shows customers the quality of work provided and gives them inspiration for looks they may want to try out.

+Features:

+1. A gallery of images of previous nail art completed by the beau belle salon
+2. This page will give inspiration images to people wanting to get their nails done

 ![Gallery Mockup](assets/images/readme/mockup-gallery.png)